JordynBla/BIOL3070-Blauer/Warm-up-mosquitoes-Jordyn-Blauer--THIS-ONE-FOR-HARDDEADLINE-.md

 PCR is a process that is used to amplify sequences of DNA, so that there are more copies of the sample DNA to make examination of it easier (PCR).
-The sample DNA is combined wiht DNA extraction/lysis buffer which is many parts of DNA that is used to make more copies during the process.
+The sample DNA is combined with DNA extraction/lysis buffer which is many parts of DNA that is used to make more copies during the process.
 Once all the samples are assembled, the tubes are placed into the thermocycler machine, two of the samples in the machine are a